nickarino/utilities/StockTrading/TDAmeritrade/StudiesAndStrategies/scalping_study.md

 * Apply the 5-8-13 SMAs and MACD indicators to the charts.
 * Practice identifying the patterns and signals described using the PaperMoney feature.
 Follow the guidelines for selecting options and managing trades.

+# Strategies for Scalping

+* [watch the RSI and Vix](https://www.youtube.com/watch?v=AVIGYXcbeas) getting in and out quickly.
+See her log links in.
+She uses a 30 second chart.